Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 end
 ```

-**inject** is a method inside of `enumerable` that allows you to get the sum or product of the contents of an array if all the elements are numeric values. inject is given a method argument then a block containing two parameters representing the so-far accumulated value and the next element to be operated on. inject will run on each element in the array and then return the final accumulated value.
+**inject** is a method inside of `enumerable` that allows you to get the sum or product of the contents of an array if all the elements are numeric values. `inject` is given a method argument then a block containing two parameters representing the so-far accumulated value and the next element to be operated on. 'inject' will run on each element in the array and then return the final accumulated value.

 ```ruby
 nums = Array(1..10)